 title: c, amount 42

-Now the raw loop version has an advantage!
-In this version, for each item, we have a constructor and a copy while in the ranges version, we also have an extra move!
+Now the raw loop version has a clear advantage!
+In this version, we only have a single constructor call per item — no copies, no moves — while in the ranges version, we have a constructor plus a move for each item and also copies from reallocations.

 Is that so bad?
 Probably not.
 Move operations are cheap, that’s why they were introduced!
 Probably this is just an acceptable price to pay for more readable code.
 But our “more readable code” also features a lambda so let’s just say that we have assumptions.